Why sending your endoscope back to the workshop can save its life

 Z

-An industrial endoscope is a precision device, designed to withstand extreme conditions: high temperatures, dusty atmospheres, and corrosive environments.
+An industrial endoscope is a precision piece of equipment, designed to withstand extreme conditions: high temperatures, dusty atmospheres, corrosive environments.
 However, despite its robustness, it is not indestructible.

-Even with thorough cleaning after each use, wear and tear is inevitable.
-Malfunctions can occur unexpectedly, and a visual external inspection is not always enough to detect early warning signs.
+Even with proper cleaning after every intervention, wear and tear is inevitable.
+Malfunctions can appear without warning, and an external visual inspection is not always enough to detect the warning signs.

-This is where the Cesyco workshop comes in: a timely return not only helps anticipate failures but also preserves optical performance and user safety.
-In short, it’s a long-term reliability guarantee.
+That‘s where the Cesyco workshop comes in: a punctual return not only anticipates breakdowns, but also preserves optical performance and safety of use.
+In short, it’s a guarantee of long-term reliability.

-When should you consider sending your endoscope back to the workshop?
+When should you consider returning to the workshop?

-Some warning signs should immediately alert the user.
-If you notice any of the following, it is strongly recommended to have your equipment checked:
+Certain symptoms should immediately alert the user.
+If you notice any of the following signs, we strongly recommend that you have your equipment serviced:

-• The image remains blurry despite careful cleaning: this may indicate an optical failure or internal buildup that cannot be reached externally.
+• The image remains blurred despite careful cleaning: this may indicate an optical fault or an internal deposit that is not accessible.

-• Presence of soot, burn marks, or oxidation visible on the sheath or around the lens.
+• Soot, burn marks or oxidation visible on the sheath or around the lens.

-• Unusual ingress of water, air, or particles: often due to a loss of seal caused by worn-out joints or improper connections.
+• Abnormal ingress of water, air or particles: often linked to loss of tightness due to worn seals or poor connections.

-• Visible wear, thermal shock, or suspected microcracks after use in particularly harsh environments.
+• Visible wear, thermal shock or suspicion of microcracking after work in a particularly aggressive environment.

-In all these cases, a workshop inspection allows for an accurate diagnosis of the issue and a full restoration of the endoscope to optimal working condition.
+In all these cases, a workshop inspection enables us to diagnose the exact cause of the problem and restore the endoscope to optimum working order.

 What actually happens in the workshop?